SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Age_Gender_Detection.md

 ### Load Pre-trained Optimized Model for Age and Gender Inferencing

-We need CPU as plugin device for inferencing Age and Gender and load pre-retained model for Age and Gender Detection on CPU
+In previous step, CPU is selected as plugin device.
+Now, load pre-trained optimized model for age and gender detection inferencing on CPU.

 - Replace #TODO: Age and Gender Detection 4
 - Paste the following lines